Koenkk/zigbee2mqtt.io/docs/devices/HA-ZX1.md

 ## Options
 *[How to use device type specific configuration](../guide/configuration/devices-groups.md#specific-device-options)*

+* `identify_timeout`: Sets duration of identification procedure in seconds (i.e., how long device would flash).
+Value ranges from 1 to 30 seconds (default 3).
+The value must be a number with a minimum value of `1` and with a with a maximum value of `30`

 * `simulated_brightness`: Simulate a brightness value.
 If this device provides a brightness_move_up or brightness_move_down action it is possible to specify the update interval and delta.
 The action_brightness_delta indicates the delta for each interval.
 Example:
 ```yaml